 Prior to Japan declaring its first state of emergency, we planned on traveling to Japan for sakura season, staying for a couple of months for research and additions to our Ultimate Guide to Kyoto.
 These plans were abandoned at the last minute, and we stayed in the United States.

-For the last few weeks, we’ve been closely watching the improvements in Japan, hoping for some clarity as to when the country will fully reopen and Japan will begin allowing international tourists to enter once again.
-We are eager to return this year, but also apprehensive–but more on that towards the bottom of the post.
+For the last year, we’ve been closely watching the improvements in Japan, hoping for some clarity as to when the country will fully reopen and Japan will begin allowing international tourists to enter once again.
+We’ve cancelled two return trips since then.
+We are currently aiming for December 2021, but expect that trip to be cancelled.

-Japan has imposed entry bans on 111 countries and regions including the United States, Canada, Australia, New Zealand, all of Europe (including the United Kingdom), and most of Asia.
-The bans are currently in effect until the end of June.
+In terms of current travel advisories, Japan has imposed entry bans on over 150 countries including the United States, Canada, all of Europe (including the United Kingdom), and most of Asia.
+The travel bans are currently in effect indefinitely.
 Japan has also temporarily suspended visa exemptions, making it necessary to apply for a visa prior to traveling.

-Additionally, everyone entering Japan must undergo a mandatory quarantine at a designated location and may not use public transportation for 14 days upon arrival.
-Foreigners, including those with residency in Japan, who have been to countries on the entry ban list within 14 days of their arrival in Japan will be turned away under current border control measures.
+Additionally, everyone entering Japan must undergo a mandatory quarantine at a designated location and may not use public transportation for 10 days upon arrival.
+(This was just shortened from 14 days at the end of last month.)
+Most foreigners, including those who have been to countries on the entry ban list within 14 days of their arrival in Japan, will be turned away under current border control measures.